decentraland/content-service/README.md

+# IMPORTANT
+This repository is outdated and has not been used is a while.
+If you want to see how Decentraland's distributed content network works, check out [this repository](https://github.com/decentraland/catalyst).

 # Content Service

 The content service is used to store and distribute content in decentraland that's manipulated by land owners